Setup

 The wireframe mode allows you to focus on precision.

-• All lines are displayed with a stroke of 1px and colored based on their layer.
+• All lines are displayed with a stroke of 1px and coloured based on their layer.

 • Solid, texture and image fills are disabled.